-8 C.F.R. ?
+Become very familiar with 8 C.F.R. ?
+103.2 in its entirety.8 C.F.R. ?
 103.2(b)(8) covers Requests for Evidence and Notices of Intent to Deny.
 Cases may be denied without an RFE, which is discretionary when there is a lack of initial evidence.
 Amount of time USCIS gives for response is discretionary but in no case will exceed 12 weeks for an RFE or 30 days for a NOID.
 The regulation says that additional time may not be granted.

 Sometimes the RFE may appear to be simple but actually suggests a complex dynamic: example: Step-child petition where USCIS requests information about bona fides of marriage or the biological parent's immigration status.
 Response may require both documentation and an explanation of the law on step-parent/step-child eligibility independent of spouse's immigration status.

 Use common sense best practices to create a complete and focused responseoDocket the response deadline and set reminders

-oOrganize the complex RFE response by using the structure of, and repeating the words used in the RFE itself.
+Gather documents, research the applicable legal principles and organize the response.oOrganize the complex RFE response by using the structure of, and repeating the words used in the RFE itself.
 If you stray from the structure or words provided in the RFE, the response may be incomplete or could confuse the adjudicator.
 Try to break the response up into section headings by following the topics.

-Make sure you have all the information you need, finalize the response and follow up to ensure timely delivery to USCIS

-oTake note of 8 C.F.R. ?
+Make sure you have all the information you need, finalize the response and follow up to ensure timely delivery to USCISoTake note of 8 C.F.R. ?
 103.2.16(i)-(iv) regarding mandatory disclosure of derogatory information.
 Ask for additional information from USCIS and inform it of your willingness to respond to any additional concerns.

 oFile the response timely.
 Use an express mail service and try to send it at least 2 days before the deadline.
 You can have a FedEx online account that lets you print out the airbill and track the delivery online.